usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 ### Plugin Threading

-Every V2X Hub plugin that inherits from the PluginClient class comes with a built-in threading model.
+Every V2X Hub plugin that inherits from the PluginClientClockAware class comes with a built-in threading model.
 First, there is a main thread, which is kept alive within the Main() function.
 This main thread is typically used to produce any synchronous messages for the plugin, like TIM or SPaT.
 Therefore, the thread should be designed to wake up, send a message, and go back to sleep.
 Every message that is received by that plugin will also spawn a new thread for handling.
 The implication, therefore, is that receiving messages can occur at the exact same moment as creating a message or receiving others.
 Some of the most important threading concerns for a plugin, as well as tools to help resolve them, are documented in this section.

 Because multiple operations could be happening simultaneously in a V2X Hub Plugin, it is key to ensure proper thread safety.
 For example, if the goal of the Plugin is to create BSM based on current position of the vehicle, the BSM may be created within threads of incoming messages and broadcast in the Main thread.
 Since memory is shared between the two or more threads, it is common to use a locking mechanism to ensure thread safe access to the common data.
 The most commonly used for of locking is a `std::mutex`, which is sometimes wrapped within a local `std::lock_guard` to ensure that the lock is always released when finished.
 Here is an example declaration of a mutex: